RST CSR Report 2022

 RST stands for sustainable transport.
 We encourage and accommodate transport by barge to reduce the number of trucks on the road.
-Thanks to the extended gate at Moerdijk we are able to achieve a reduction of transport movements.

 Furthermore RST is directly adjacent and internal connected to the most important rail hub in Rotterdam.
 Also alternative fuels have our attention.
 RST participates in the EU-funded international “Door2LNG”-project which aims at an upgrade of the maritime links by ways of a LNG-fuelled multimodal transport chain in the northern Europe.
 One of our partners in this project is Containerships plc.

 TAR obligation at RST